allenai/s2orc-doc2json/README.md

 ### Install Grobid

-You will need to have Java installed on your machine.
+You will need to have Java (compatible with Java 11) installed on your machine.
 Then, you can install your own version of Grobid and get it running, or you can run the following script:

 ```console
 bash scripts/setup_grobid.sh